kwaschny/unwanted-twitch/tests/acceptance-tests.md

 1. Click on the UnwantedTwitch icon in the extension bar.
 - [ ] A dialog appears with a button named "Manage Blacklist".
 2. Click on "Manage Blacklist".
-- [ ] A new tab opens up that shows 3 categories: "Blacklisted Categories", "Blacklisted Channels" and "Blacklisted Tags"
+- [ ] A new tab opens up that shows 3 categories: "Blacklisted Categories", "Blacklisted Channels" and "Blacklisted Tags".
-- [ ] Previously hidden covers appear in their category
+- [ ] Previously hidden covers appear in their category.
 3. Remove some entries under these categories using the "Remove" button next to each entry and confirm clicking on the "Save" button.
 - [ ] An alert shows that notifies about reloading already opened tabs.
 4. Reload already opened twitch.tv tabs.